ServerlessSam/bettercf/README.md

 # Basic Usage

 ## Build Templates (Optional Step)
 BetterCF allows you to use [data-file-merge (dfm)](https://github.com/ServerlessSam/data-file-merge) (also created by [@ServerlessSam](https://github.com/ServerlessSam)) to optionally build your Cloudformation template file from a directory tree.
+See [example 1](https://github.com/ServerlessSam/bettercf/tree/main/examples) from the repository for a complete example and required directory structure.

 ```bash
 bettercf template build --name MyAppStack --dfm-config-path /foo/bar/.dfm/config.json --dfm-root-path /foo/bar/mytemplates